facelessuser/coloraide/docs/src/markdown/api/index.md

 ///

-/// warning | Deprecated 4.1
+> [!warning] Deprecated 4.1
-`powerless` parameter has been deprecated in 4.1 and as it is now always enabled.
-The parameter no longer does anything and will be removed in the future.
+> `powerless` parameter has been deprecated in 4.1 and as it is now always enabled.
+The parameter no longer does anything
-///
+> and will be removed in the future.

 ## `#!py Color.filter` {#cvd}